roshiajin-kunai/sakkamade.github.io/_posts/2021-02-02-autodoll-extra-2.md

 _Ehehe_, giggled Lydia.
 This is too adorable, now I just brim with desire to push her down, strip her off a clothes, and lick her up, thought Yuuyami.
 However, it is yet bearable.
-If I were to suddenly push her down, Lydia might get angry.
+Lydia might get angry if I were to all of sudden, presumptuously push her down.
 Ah--, I cannot wait  to burst out this Lydi-ai[^2] which overflows the depths of myself.
 Whereas such a train of thought ran inside, Yuuyami handed Lydia a small, cute _bento_.
 Upon receiving, Lydia bring her hips down at the roots of Yggdrasil.
 Yuuyami seated herself next to Lydia.
-And was customarily observing Lydia's diet.
+Whereupon, was customarily observing Lydia's diet.
 Yuuyami is Autodoll, thus she need not a meal.
-Albeit being the same Autodoll, her daughter, Shii, provided with feature to eat, and  from the beginning, too.
-She can eat, with following decomposing a meal in her body, and convert it into energy.
+Albeit being the same Autodoll, her daughter, Shii, provided with a feature to eat, and  from the beginning, too.
+She can eat with following decomposing a meal in her body, and convert it into energy.
 Well, principle is identical to Recycling Box.

 "It could be fun to have Noah and Shi-chan too, right?"